 Enjoy Bengala Dyeing at the Japan Heritage Site "Fukiya Furusato Village" | The Charm of Japan Red

-Bengala is a natural pigment made from iron, and its vivid red color has been used to dye buildings and fabrics.
+Bengala is a natural pigment made from iron, and its vibrant red color has been used to dye buildings and fabrics.
 Fukiya Furusato Village was once the center of bengala production in Japan, and that culture and technology are still passed down today.

 Bengala dyeing experience